iAniket23/X-Ray-Topography-Lithium-ion-battery/README.md

-# X-Ray Tomography Lithium ion battery
+# X-Ray Topography Lithium ion battery
 This is based on the research to find cracked modules.
 This is the [dataset](https://www.kaggle.com/datasets/kmader/battery-3d-images)
 #### TODO
 1. Segment the image more precisely